 If your only metric is speed, Vanuatu wins.

 Approvals typically clear within 30 to 90 days, making it the fastest direct citizenship program on earth in 2026.
 At $130,000 for a single applicant, it is also the most affordable.
-There is no residency requirement, no interview, and no language test.
+There is no residency requirement, no interview, and no language test β the only in-person step is biometric enrollment, which can be completed at approved overseas centers.
 Foreign income, capital gains, and inheritance are all untaxed.

 The trade-off is passport strength.
-Vanuatu's document covers approximately 95 countries visa-free - and notably excludes the United States, Canada, and the entire Schengen Zone.
+Vanuatu's document covers approximately 95 countries visa-free - and notably excludes the United States, Canada, the United Kingdom, and the entire Schengen Zone.
+The EU formally ended Vanuatu's Schengen visa exemption in December 2024, and the UK withdrew visa-free access in 2023.
 This makes it ill-suited as a primary travel document for investors with broad global mobility needs.

 Where Vanuatu excels is as a tactical backup passport: for investors who need a second citizenship urgently, for crypto or fintech professionals seeking tax privacy, or for those who already hold a strong primary passport and simply want a legal, rapid-to-obtain second document on file.

 Vanuatu solves the speed problem.
 But its 95-country coverage leaves a significant gap.
 No Schengen, no UK.
-Dominica CBI program steps in at a slightly higher cost and delivers exactly that upgrade: full Schengen and UK access, while still staying under the $200,000 mark.
+Dominica CBI program steps in at a slightly higher cost and delivers exactly that upgrade: full Schengen Zone access plus China and Russia visa-free travel, while still staying under the $200,000 mark.
+Note: UK and Ireland access were removed in 2023-2024.

 Vanuatu's passport power upgrade β still under $200K

 Dominica bridges the gap between Vanuatu's speed and price on one side, and the mainstream Caribbean passport tier on the other.
-The entry investment of $200,000 (Economic Diversification Fund donation or approved real estate) is the lowest in the Caribbean that includes full Schengen Zone and United Kingdom visa-free access - a meaningful leap from Vanuatu's 95-country ceiling.
+The entry investment of $200,000 (Economic Diversification Fund donation or approved real estate) is the lowest in the Caribbean that includes full Schengen Zone, China, and Russia visa-free access - a meaningful leap from Vanuatu's 95-country ceiling.

-Like Vanuatu, Dominica requires zero physical presence to obtain or maintain citizenship.
-Family inclusion is generous: spouse, children up to age 30, and parents or grandparents aged 55 and above all qualify under a single application.
+Dominica currently requires no physical presence to obtain or maintain citizenship, though this is changing: this country has signed the regional agreement introducing a 30-day presence requirement, and has announced that new citizens will need to collect their passports in Dominica.
+Family inclusion is generous: spouse, children up to age 30, and dependent parents or grandparents all qualify under a single application.

 For investors who want European travel freedom without committing to the higher price points of Antigua, Grenada, or St. Kitts, Dominica remains the most cost-efficient Caribbean entry point in 2026.
 The caveat: real estate investments must be held for a minimum of three years, and EDF donations are non-refundable.